Kiarasinghh/cse15l-lab-reports/LabReport2.md

 - The `String query` variable is set to  `/add-message?s=Hello&user=Kiara`.
 - Since the path starts with  `/add-message` and the query starts with `s=` the value of v1 is the query split at `=` resulting to `"s","hello&user","Kiara"`.
 - The value of `v2` is `v1[1]` split at the `&` which results to `"hello","user"`.
+- If the query was correct then `v2[1]` should be "user" and `v1[0]` should be `"s"` so this is checked before the next steps.
+If this is not true, then a inavlid query message is returned.
+In this case it is true so we proceed.
 - `Kiara: ` is added to `lines` and then `Hello` is added to `lines` as they are `v1[2]` and `v2[0]` respectively.
 - "\n" is also added to `lines` after the user and message which signifies a new line.
 - `String.join` concatenates all the elements in `lines` resulting to the output in the photo above.